koka-lang/libmprompt/src/mprompt/readme.md

 - `gstack.c`: in-place growable stacks using virtual memory.
 Provides the main interface to allocate gstacks and maintains a thread-local cache of gstacks.
   This file includes the  following files depending on the OS:
-   - `gstack_gpool.c`: Implements an efficient virtual "pool" of gstacks that is needed on systems without overcommit to reliably (and efficiently) determine if an address can be demand-paged.
+   - `gstack_gpool.c`: Implements an efficient virtual "pool" of gstacks that allows reusing the memory for gstacks in-process.
    - `gstack_win.c`: gstacks using the Windows `VirtualAlloc` API.
    - `gstack_mmap.c`: gstacks using the Posix `mmap` API.
    - `gstack_mmap_mach.c`: included by `gstack_mmap.c` on macOS (using the Mach kernel) which